 Are you hoping to catch peak fall foliage in Asheville and the NC Mountains?
-As residents, we know how fickle the weather-dependent leaf season can be.
+As residents, Tom and I know how fickle the weather-dependent leaf season can be.
 The best time to see fall colors in Asheville starts at the end of September and goes through mid to late-October.
-Below, find when and where to leaf peep by elevation and location.
+Below, see when and where to leaf peep by elevation and location.
 Plus, hop on the trails for our favorite fall hikes around Western North Carolina – waterfalls included!
 All photos are our own.

 This post may contain affiliate links that earn us a commission at no extra cost to you.
 If you love these free guides, support Uncorked Asheville with a small tip.